wonsunahn/CS1632_Fall2022/syllabus.md

 1. In-class

     If you are in-person and you have a question, just interrupt me and interject.
-If you are online unmute your mic and interject.
-Raising your hand is optional (whether physical or virtual).
-If I miss your raised hand, it's not because I want to ignore you but it's probably because there are too many things going on at the same time.
-So interrupting me is not rude, it's a necessity.
+Raising your hand is optional.

 2. Offline